Olin-Rice Science Center Room 221

 PROJECTS IN GLOBAL HEALTH (BIOL394/CHEM394)

 Students conduct multi-disciplinary collaborative research with faculty members and global partners on selected topics and current problems in global health.
-Students participate in intensive reading of primary literature, journal-club roundtable discussions, and written and oral presentations focused on selected challenges in health, health care, and public health in sub-Saharan Africa, with special focus on Uganda.
-First offered Fall 2012.
+Students participate in intensive reading of primary literature, journal club roundtable discussions, and written and oral presentations focused on selected challenges in health, health care, and public health in sub-Saharan Africa, with special focus on Uganda.
+Offered Spring, 2014

 - At least three of the biology core courses (Biol260, Biol265, Biol270 or Biol285)